Hills in Phlegra Montes

 HiRISE Instrument News

-Since July 23, 2023, HiRISE observations have lacked data from the RED4 CCD due to a hardware issue, creating a gap in the middle of image products and reducing the color swath to 1 CCD width.
-We are investigating the hardware issue and may be able to acquire some RED4 data in the future.
+Since mid-2023, our RED4 CCD has operated only intermittently due to a hardware issue, creating gaps in the middle of some image products and reducing the color swath to 1 CCD width.
+We continue to command RED4 in all observations and it returns data approximately 50% of the time